mnaberez/supervisor_cache/README.md

     >>> s.cache.getKeys()
     ['foo']

 The key must be a string and cannot be zero-length.
-The value must also be a string but is permitted to be zero-length.
+The value may be any type that can be marshalled by XML-RPC.

 Please consult the inline source documentation for the specifics of each command available.